HeliumEdu/heliumcli/README.md

 ## Getting Started

-The Helium CLI can easily be included in a compatible project by simply cloning the repo into your project's `lib` folder and creating a symlink to the `helium-cli` executable in `bin`.
+The Helium CLI can easily be used with a compatible project by installing it with `pip install heliumcli`.
+The utility is then available from the command line with `helium-cli`.

-More details pertaining to project compatability, installation, and configuration can be found in the [Helium CLI Wiki](https://github.com/HeliumEdu/heliumcli/wiki).
+More details pertaining to project compatibility, installation, and configuration can be found in the [Helium CLI Wiki](https://github.com/HeliumEdu/heliumcli/wiki).